x-sushant-x/IntelliSearch/README.md

 ### Simple Web Crawler Written in Golang

-It it not a perfect implementation.
+It not a perfect implementation.
 I made it because I was bored of making APIs and wanted to learn something new.

 ### Steps To Run: